open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 ## A Few Things to Know...

-Once you've been added to the intern team, you will receive invites to become GitHub organization members of [open-learning-exchange](https://github.com/open-learning-exchange), [ole-vi](https://github.com/ole-vi) and [treehouses](https://github.com/treehouses).
+Once you officially become an virtual intern, you will receive email invites to become GitHub organization members of [open-learning-exchange](https://github.com/open-learning-exchange), [ole-vi](https://github.com/ole-vi), and [treehouses](https://github.com/treehouses).

-Make sure you accept these invites.

 Note that this will give you the ability to make bigger mistakes - so make sure you always double check what repository you are pushing to, or are working on.